 Who are Time & Again?

-Time & Again Theatre Company are based in Manchester and formed in the summer of 2017 as a new young company wishing to explore all things historical in ways that are fresh and relevant for today.
+Time & Again are an award-winning theatre company based in Manchester, who formed in the summer of 2017 as a new young company wishing to explore all things historical in ways that are fresh and relevant for today.
 Our new writing tends to have a particular focus on mental health, disability and chronic illness, exploring these themes within a historical context.

 Time & Again brings to life new writing set in days gone by as well as staging adaptations of classic texts, revamped and revitalised for a modern world.

 Why is history important?